salopst/salopst.github.io/content/posts/2013-04-03-visiting-the-uss-hornet-june-july-2011.md

 title: Visiting the USS Hornet (June/July 2011)
 wordpress_id: 431
 categories:
-- Pics
+- "Pictures and Photos"
 tags:
 - boys
 - travel
-- holiday
+- "San Francisco"
-- hornet
+- USS Hornet
 ---

 Below, a verbatim transcript of Joe's trip to see the USS Hornet in Alameda CA., recently re-discovered.